The Edward Cadbury Charitable Trust

 Overview

 The Edward Cadbury Charitable Trust was established in 1945 by Edward Cadbury (1873-1948), grandson of the founder of the Cadbury chocolate company and former chairman of Cadbury Brothers.
 A committed Quaker philanthropist, Edward Cadbury's personal interests in education, religion, and social welfare continue to shape the trust's work today.
 The trust is a grant-giving charity principally supporting the voluntary sector in the Midlands region, with total income of £1,535,162 and charitable expenditure of £918,514 in recent accounts.
-Guided by Quaker values of simplicity, equality, justice, peace, and care of the environment, the trust makes grants to registered charities across seven priority areas.
+Guided by Quaker values of simplicity, equality, justice, peace, and care of the environment, the trust makes grants to registered charities across six priority areas.
 The trust is managed by seven trustees who receive no remuneration, maintaining the philanthropic ethos established by its founder.

 Funding Priorities